 - A meeting of, and final vote by, the national Accrediting Council

-The Accrediting Council on Education in Journalism and Mass Communication assesses the school’s compliance with nine standards, addressing:
+The Accrediting Council on Education in Journalism and Mass Communication assesses the school’s compliance with eight standards, addressing:

 - Mission, Governance and Administration

 The school’s undergraduate program was re-accredited in 2020.

 The site team got the strong impression that students love the faculty.